 Prenatal exposures to viruses, toxins, and drugs or alcohol can sometimes be linked to mental illness as these things have the ability to affect brain chemistry.

 The biochemical makeup of the brain is believed to affect mood and other aspects of mental health.
-Neurotransmitters, naturally occurring chemicals in the brain, can affect mental health when they aren’t functioning properly or are at depleted levels.
+Neurotransmitters, naturally occurring chemicals in the brain, can affect mental health.
+Especially, when they aren’t functioning properly or are at depleted levels.
 Hormonal imbalances can also be a huge factor in severe mood change.

 People like to say mental illness doesn’t discriminate…but it does.
 While it’s true no particular group of person is exempt from mental illness, there are groups that suffer more disparagingly on account of lack of available health care and cultural stigma.